Definition

 Pricing implications

-Higher ARPA and higher gross margin increase LTV; high churn can destroy it quickly.
+Higher revenue per account and higher gross margin increase LTV; high churn can destroy it quickly.
+A pricing change that improves expansion or retention should show up here, but only if the underlying cohort logic is clean.

 Measurement tips

-- Use logo churn or revenue churn consistently.
+- Mixing logo churn and revenue churn in the same formula.